Scalable Model Editing via Customized Expert Networks: Introduction

-To effectively address the challenges mentioned, researchers have proposed model editing techniques \citep{wang2023knowledge} which involve changing model results by modifying model parameters, thus achieving desired responses for specific questions without compromising the accuracy for others(Fig.\ref{example_edit}).
-This approach is efficient and cost-effective.
-An successful editing method requires the edited model to meet three criteria\citep{liu2022knowledge}: Reliability (correctly outputting instances the previous model got wrong), Generality (providing correct outputs within the scope of the edit), and Locality (maintaining accuracy outside the scope of the edit).
-Current mainstream methods can be roughly divided into three types based on the location of the knowledge to be updated\citep{yao2023editing}: {\bf Stored in an external space} (Resorting to External Knowledge): This method effectively uses contextual information to guide the model towards more accurate answers.
-However, it may require a large number of examples to guide the model correctly, and reliance on retrieval results can lead to noise issues. {\bf Stored in added parameters} (Merging Knowledge into the Model): This method directly modifies the model's parameters, allowing new knowledge to integrate with the model's existing knowledge.
-However, this may lead to knowledge conflicts, and changes to the model's parameters can cause the forgetting of other unrelated knowledge. {\bf Stored in the model's own parameters} (Editing Intrinsic Knowledge): Although this can achieve precise and enduring modifications to the model's knowledge, it requires a high level of understanding of the model's internal mechanisms and may lead to unforeseen side effects.
-Despite some progress, these methods are still not entirely satisfactory due to their inherent limitations.
-Inspired by T-Patcher\citep{huang2023transformer}, which addresses the issue of catastrophic forgetting during sequential editing by adding a new neuron to the fully connected layer for each error-generating token, we similarly store each sample to be edited sequentially in distinct expert , and these experts are part of fully connected neural network in essence.
-We then control which expert is activated using a corresponding number of trainable neurons.
+To effectively address the aforementioned challenges, researchers have proposed model editing technique\citep{wang2023knowledge}.
+This approach involves modifying model parameters to rectify the model's outputs, aiming to achieve desired responses for specific questions without compromising the overall accuracy for others(Fig.\ref{example_edit}).
+Additionally, this approach is both efficient and cost-effective.
+A successful editing method requires the edited model to meet three criteria\citep{liu2022knowledge}: Reliability (rectify the outputs where the original model failed), Generality (correct response for edits rewriting), and Locality (Non-edited knowledge remains unaffected).
+Current mainstream methods can be roughly categorized into three types based on the location of the knowledge to be updated\citep{yao2023editing}: {\bf Stored in an external space} (Resorting to External Knowledge): This method effectively leverages contextual information to enhance the accuracy of model response.
+However, it may require a substantial number of examples to achieve optimal performance.
+Additionally, its dependence on precise retrieval results can introduce noise. {\bf Stored in added parameters} (Merging Knowledge into the Model): This method directly modifies the model's parameters, enabling the integration of new knowledge with existing knowledge.
+However, this may lead to knowledge conflicts, and cause the forgetting of non-edited knowledge. {\bf Stored in the model's own parameters} (Editing Intrinsic Knowledge): Although this can achieve precise and enduring modifications to the model's knowledge, it requires a high level of understanding of the model's internal mechanisms and may lead to unforeseen side effects.
+Despite some progress, these methods remain unsatisfactory due to their inherent limitations.
+Inspired by T-Patcher\citep{huang2023transformer}, which addresses the issue of catastrophic forgetting during sequential editing by adding a series of neurons to the fully connected layer for each error-generating token, we similarly store each sample to be edited sequentially in distinct experts , and these experts are essentially components of a fully connected neural network.
+We then control the activation of each expert using a corresponding number of trainable neurons.
 Therefore, we introduce a novel two-stage continuous training model editing paradigm, SCEN ({\bf S}calable Model Editing via {\bf C}ustomized {\bf E}xpert {\bf N}etworks).
-Specifically, in the first stage, we train lightweight expert networks tailored to each sample to be edited.
+Specifically, in the first stage, we train lightweight expert networks tailored to each sample that needs to be edited.
 In the subsequent stage, each expert is associated with an indexing neuron.
 These neurons are dynamically added to the network and trained using a specialized loss function during the sequential editing process.
 Our approach is meticulously crafted to fulfill three essential criteria for model editing: